suewonjp/civilizer/README.md

 - insightful maxims/proverbs/humors
 - and whatever knowledge/information you may want to access later.

+Civilizer looks like a notetaking application like Evernote.
+But unlike a native desktop application, it runs on your browser, so more Web-Friendly.
+(It requires **Java Runtime Environment**)

+### DESCUSSION
 Civilizer can keep your data in various forms including:

 - text